maurges/every-rust-gui-library/notes.md

 qinvokable from cxx-qt was more convenient than double defining stuff.
 I could also single-define stuff, but I don't like the style.
 Although..

+There is a SimpleListModel, but it's not mutable from qml.
+Inconvenient.

+So at first I was thinking: how do I even use this simple list model?
+But the solution is actually the natural one: you define the qml type the regular way and instantiate it in qml, that's it.
+But yes, it isn't a drop-in replacement for what was a qml's ListModel, you can't append to it etc. Now another
+question: can I access an object from both qml and rust?
+Actually, what am I even thinking about?
+I have somthing in my head about creating an object in rust's main and passing it to engine.
+There are singletons, but that ain't really that as they are created by engine itself.
+What else was there in c++